zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 title: Share the Screen
 description:
 platform: Web
-updatedAt: Fri Sep 25 2020 09:48:06 GMT+0800 (CST)
+updatedAt: Mon Oct 12 2020 07:33:33 GMT+0800 (CST)
 ---
 # Share the Screen
 ## Introduction

-During a video call or interactive streaming, **sharing the screen** enhances the communication experience by displaying the speaker's screen on the display of other speakers or audience members in the channel.

-<div class="alert note">The Agora Web SDK supports screen sharing in the following desktop browsers:<li>Chrome 58 or later</li><li>Edge 80 or later (Windows 10)</li><li>Firefox 56 or later</li></div>

-You can use screen sharing in the following scenarios:
+Screen sharing enables the host of a video call or live interactive streaming to display what is on their screen to other users in the channel.
+This function has many obvious advantages for communicating information, particularly in the following scenarios:

-- Video conference: the speaker can share an image of a local file, web page, or presentation with other users in the channel.
+- In a video conference, the speaker can share a local image, web page, or full presentation with other participants.
-- Online class: the teacher can share slides or notes with students.
+- In an online class, the teacher can share slides or notes with students.

+<div class="alert note">The Agora RTC Web SDK supports screen sharing in the following <b>desktop</b> browsers:<li>Chrome 58 or later</li><li>Firefox 56 or later</li><li>Edge 80 or later on Windows 10+</li></div>

 <div class="alert info">Click the <a href="https://webdemo.agora.io/agora-web-showcase/examples/Agora-Screen-Sharing-Web/">online demo</a> to try this feature out.</div>

 ## Working principles

-Screen sharing on the web client is enabled by creating a screen-sharing stream.
-To enable screen sharing, you need to set relevant properties when creating the stream.
-The web browser asks you to select which screens to share.
-The property settings are different in different browsers.
+In order to enable screen sharing on the web client, you need to call `createStream` to create a screen-sharing stream.
+You do this by setting the relevant properties when you create the stream.
+The property settings of a stream differ between browsers (as shown in [Implementation](#implementation)).
+After you call `createStream`, the web browser pops up a window to let the end user select which screens to share and then shares the selected screens.

+The following are general guidelines:

-- If you publish the screen-sharing stream only, set `video` as `false`, and `screen` as `true` when creating a stream.
+- If you publish a screen-sharing stream only, you need to call `createClient` once to create one client object.
+Set `video` as `false`, and `screen` as `true` when calling `createStream`.
-- If you publish both the local video stream and your screen-sharing stream, you need to create two client objects:
+- If you publish both a camera stream and a screen-sharing stream, you need to call `createClient` twice to create two client objects:
-  - A client object for sending the local stream: Set `video` as `true` and `screen` as `false`.
+  - A client object for publishing the camera stream.
+Set `video` as `true` and `screen` as `false` when calling `createStream`.
-  - A client object for sending the screen-sharing stream: Set `video` as false and `screen` as true.
+  - A client object for publishing the screen-sharing stream.
+Set `video` as `false` and `screen` as `true` when calling `createStream`.

-As of v3.2.0, the Agora Web SDK supports setting the transmission optimization strategy by using `optimizationMode`.
-You can set `optimizationMode` according to the content of the shared screen:

-- If the shared content is a movie or video clip, Agora recommends setting `optimizationMode` as `"motion"`.
+As of v3.2.0, the Web SDK supports setting the transmission optimization strategy by using `optimizationMode`.
+For a screen-sharing stream, the default value of the `optimizationMode` property is `"detail"` and the SDK prioritizes clarity.
+This strategy is applicable to scenarios where the shared content is text or images.
+If the shared content is a movie or video clip, Agora recommends setting `optimizationMode` as `"motion"`.
 The SDK prioritizes smoothness.
-- If the shared content is text or images, Agora recommends setting `optimizationMode` as `"detail"` or leaving it empty.
-The SDK prioritizes clarity.

-## Implementation
+## <a name="implementation"></a>Implementation

 This section introduces how to share the screen on Chrome, Edge, Firefox, and Electron.

 Before you begin, ensure that you understand how to [start a video call](../../en/Interactive%20Broadcast/start_call_web.md) or [start interactive video streaming](../../en/Interactive%20Broadcast/start_live_web.md).

-### <a name="chrome"></a>Screen sharing on Google Chrome
+### <a name="chrome"></a>Screen sharing on Chrome

-#### Screen sharing without the Google Chrome extension

-To share the screen on Chrome, set `video` as `false`, and `screen` as `true` when creating a stream.
+The Web SDK supports screen sharing on Chrome 58 or later.
+There are two ways to enable screen sharing on Chrome: with or without using the Google Chrome Extension for Screen Sharing provided by Agora.

-<div class="alert note">This function requires the Agora Web SDK v2.6 or later, and Chrome 72 or later.
-Otherwise, use the <a href="#ext">Google Chrome extension</a> to share the screen.</div>
+Screen sharing without the extension requires the Agora Web SDK v2.6 or later, and Chrome 72 or later.
+Otherwise, you have to use the <a href="#ext">Google Chrome extension</a> to share the screen.

+#### <a name="no-ext"></a>Screen sharing without the Google Chrome extension

+To enable screen sharing without the extension, set `video` as `false`, and `screen` as `true` when calling `createStream` to create a screen-sharing stream.

 ```javascript
 // Check if the browser supports screen sharing without an extension.